DominicF96/community_maintainer_sim/README.md

 ## Where the Idea Came From

-I was talking to some people (who will remain anonymous) about their childhood.
+I was talking to some people about their childhood.
 They didn't really have a sense of community as a child, they were not encouraged to pursue any of their interest by their parents, making them incredibly isolated.
-This also caused that person to feel isolated and to never truly belong.
-Socializing became difficult as others didn't have the same interests.
+This also caused that person to feel like they never truly belonged.
+Socializing became difficult as others didn't have the same interests which in turn caused their relation to be weaker.

 I believe that this sense of community is crucial as it allows people to evolve into their best self while meeting people with similar interests.
+In case that child is in a toxic environment, being able to escape in a fun, positive and familiar environment has tremendous value.

 ## Licence